timi-ty/dynamicads/README.md

    }, []);
    ```

-   b.
-Injecting scrubber time value updates and a video reference into an existing react context tree from within the tree itself.
+   - Injecting scrubber time value updates and a video reference into an existing react context tree from within the tree itself.
 This is not done within the Scrubber.tsx component but is done because of it.

    ```javascript
    function EpisodeVideoContextProvider({